Qihoo360/evpp/apps/evmc/readme.md

 ### Status

-This library is currently used in production which sends more than 300 billion requests every day.
+This library is currently used in production which sends more than 300 billions requests every day.

 ### Features